 With David Ward as Editor and readers Stewart Rawlings and Barbara Wood, technician Robin Stevens, the first ever Talking newspaper was produced onto cassette in January 1975.
 75 copies were recorded and issued free to blind listeners in Chelmsford.

 In 1976 Norman and the recording team went on from recording in people's homes to a studio in a porta-cabin in the Farleigh grounds and their refurbished cottage in 2000.
 In 2005, when Farleigh became a hospice the studio remained until Farleigh Hospice moved to Broomfield.
 At that point the Talking Newspaper went to Longmead House Community Centre in Writtle.

 At our peak we had over 300 members.
 As technology improved we went digital in 2010.
-We issue mp3 versions each week but maintain the production of cassette recordings for those who want them.
-We also now offer the website access and broadcast via Chelmsford Community Radio.
+We issue mp3 versions each week but maintained the production of cassette recordings for those who wanted them.